carbamide/SB1Simulator/README.md

 CMD+O - Open File
 CMD+R - Refresh File

+## Caveats
+There are situations where you might want to know when you're in the simulator, such as when attempting to call ``asl.scanner``.
 The best way I've found to test if you're in the simulator or the actual device is thus -

 ```
 if (navigator.platform == "MacIntel") {